VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 ```
 ALERTS{alertname="your_alertname", alertstate="firing"}
 ```
-Execute the query against storage which was used for `-remoteWrite.url` during replay.
+Execute the query against storage which was used for `-remoteWrite.url` during the `replay`.

 ### Additional configuration